-You'll need a budget of just under £45,000 for this V90 in Cross Country spec, which means a premium of around £10,000 over the base 'Momentum' trim level.
+You'll need a budget starting from just under £43,000 for this V90 in Cross Country spec, which means a premium of around £10,000 over the base 'Momentum' trim level.
 That asking price gets you the 190PS D4 diesel variant.
 There's also the option of the 235PS D5 PowerPulse derivative if you want it, plus a 320PS T6 petrol model.
 All variant come with AWD and auto transmission.
 Going for a Cross Country V90 gives you a bodykit with silver front and rear skidplates, wheelarch extensions and charcoal-coloured mouldings for the lower sills and side doors.
 With this variant, you also get larger 18-inch Double Spoke alloy wheels, larger door mirrors and unique upholstery stitching.

 V90 safety gear includes a run off-road protection package which tightens seatbelts and activates energy-absorbing technology in the seats when the car detects challenging terrain ahead.
 Another system is the auto-braking feature, which cuts in if a driver pulls out in front of oncoming traffic.
 Plus the V90 also introduces a world-first - large animal detection - a system capable of detecting large animals such as elk, horses or moose, night or day.
 All these safety systems aim to bring Volvo closer to its vision of nobody being seriously injured or killed in any of its vehicles by 2020.

 Cost of Ownership